yangziwen/diff-checkstyle/README.md

 [Chinese Doc](https://github.com/yangziwen/diff-checkstyle/blob/master/README_CN.md)
 ### Introduction
 When using [checkstyle](http://checkstyle.sourceforge.net/) to scan a project, it will output all the problems in each file at once.
-This makes it difficult to perform an effective style check on the code being developed before cleaning up all the existing style problems.
+This makes it difficult to perform an effective style check on the codes under development before cleaning up all the existing style problems.

 In response to this pain point, I extended the checkstyle command-line tool to support style checks only on incremental changes of code lines.